 When boardingthe subway, pay attention to the signs and signals.
-Both on the signs and over the public address system, the direction the train is heading is indicated by showing the last stop on the route or which borough of New York it is heading towards.
+Both on the signs and over the loudspeakers indicate which direction the train is heading, showing the last stop on the route or to which borough of New York it is heading.

-Local vs. express trains: how to tell them apart
+Local trains vs. express trains: how to tell them apart

 An important detail to note is that in New York there are two kinds of trains: local and express.
 Unlike the local trains, the express trains don't stop at every stop and are much faster, so they are very practical for long distance travel, which is great because you can cross the city in less than 15 minutes!

 Now, how do we know where an express or local metro stops?
 Very easy, if on the map you see that the stop has a white circle it is an express train, if it has a black circle then it is a local train.